Skip to main content

 Requirements

 The UCSD Graduate Application fee is $135 ($155 for international applicants).
 This fee may be waived for applicants who demonstrate financial hardship, US Military service, or who have participated in certain graduate preparatory programs.
 Please see this page for more information.
+For international students requesting a fee waiver, please visit this link.

 Preliminary Application (International applicants)

 The preliminary application is no longer required.
+All student applications are given equal consideration in the application review process.

 Apply for Fall 2025